CLCK0622/ASUS-Z490P-10700k-6600xt_Hackintosh-OpenCore-EFI/README.md

 ## What can it do?

-This EFI is almost perfect, with a drive for UHD 630 (without video output) and RX 6600 XT (be faked into W6600X).
+This EFI is almost perfect, with a drive for UHD 630 (with video output) and RX 6600 XT (be faked into W6600X).

 What's more, I use 0C/6C crack for my hibernation, as well as ACPI Patch, and it worked well on most relatively new devices.